I was standing by the window when Angie came into my room.

 Nat was olive-toned, has baby blue eyes and golden-brown hair.
 Her figure was toned and she was the same height as me.

 We moved into this apartment six months ago and the decision was extremely spontaneous.

 “Laurel called yesterday,” Angie informed me when I sat down.
 “You have not been answering her calls?”
 She glanced at me briefly.
 “You didn’t fight with her again, did you?”
 I just buttered my toast silently.
 “Ana?”

 “I don’t fight with her, Angie.”
 Her brow shot up at my offensive tone.
 “Can we not talk about this first thing in the morning?
 I don’t want to ruin my day.”

 “Call her.”
 Angie pressed.
 “You haven’t gone back ever since you moved here and you stopped her from visiting suddenly.”
 I kept my eyes on my plate.

-I have been counting each day of my life.
 I will be turning twenty-five soon.
-A lot changed but sometimes, I feel nothing changed.
-Life has never been easy for me but I can’t complain much.
+A lot changed but sometimes, I felt as if nothing changed.

 I’m surviving so I’m fine with whatever.

 “We are here for you but she is your family.”
 Angie tried to reason.

 “I know” I whispered lowly.
 “My only family.”
 In terms only.